-The Office of the Inspector General shall conduct all investigations of sexual abuse, sexual battery, staff sexual misconduct, and sexual harassment pursuant to section 944.31, F.S., Procedure 108.003, Investigative Process and Procedure 108.015 Sexual Battery, Sexual Harassment and Sexual Misconduct Investigations except when a Memorandum of Understanding is in place.
+The Office of the Inspector General shall conduct all investigations of sexual abuse, sexual battery, staff sexual misconduct, and sexual harassment pursuant to section 944.31, F.S.
+Procedure 108.003, Investigative Process and Procedure 108.015 Sexual Battery, Sexual Harassment and Sexual Misconduct Investigations except when a Memorandum of Understanding is in place.
 Inspectors were trained by the Moss Group to conduct sexual assault investigations.
-Department of Corrections has a current agreement with Panhandle SART team to conduct forensic evaluations.
+Department of Corrections has current agreement with Panhandle SART team to conduct forensic evaluations.
 Investigative Officers confirm the Chain of Evidence Protocol during the interview process.
-Policy is no co pay for any PREA incident or follow-up.
+Policy is no copay for any PREA incident or follow-up.
 Mental health services are provided by Centurion staff.
 Centurion staff provides follow up counseling.
-Currently there is not an outside agreement to provide crisis counseling and victim advocacy services however the facility utilizes qualified medical and mental health staff for these services.
-There were two forensic exams completed during the previous twelve months.
+The facility provides inmates with access to outside victim advocates for emotional support services related to sexual abuse through Another Way, Lake City, Florida.